How to Get Involved with Your Community

 Getting this app is a reallllllly easy way to start getting looped in about what's going on in your neighborhood, so it's a great place to start if you want to get more involved in your community.

 Want to find people in your community with similar interests, but aren't sure where to go or find them?
 Check out Meetup.com !

 "Meetup brings people together in thousands of cities to do more of what they want to do in life.
 It is organized around one simple idea: when we get together and do the things that matter to us, we're at our best.
 And that's what Meetup does.
 It brings people together to do, explore, teach, and learn the things that help them come alive.

 For example, people run marathons, thanks to running Meetups.
 They write, thanks to writing Meetups.
 They change their careers, thanks to career Meetups.
 Because at Meetups, people welcome each other.
 They talk, help, mentor, and support each other – all in pursuit of moving their lives forward."

 You can search Meetups by activity categories or by location.
-Meetups is a great tool to use to ease yourself in to getting to know more people in your community while you're doing something you already enjoy!
+Meetup is a great tool to use to ease yourself into getting to know more people in your community while you're doing something you already enjoy!